ADGScribe.ai: AI Medical Scribe

 Accessibility controls sit in the global nav alongside language selection, signaling that these aren't afterthoughts but first-class features of the system.

-Working on this project really shifted how I see an entirely different profession, not just what physicians do, but how their workflows are structured, how medical coding actually functions behind the scenes, and how much clarity matters in fast-paced clinical environments.
-It made me think a lot more intentionally about IA, especially in how CTAs are organized to make something complex feel immediately graspable and usable in the moment.
+Working on this project shifted how I think about an entirely different profession.
+Not just what physicians do, but how their workflows are structured, how medical coding actually functions behind the scenes, and how much clarity matters in fast-paced clinical environments.
+It made me think more intentionally about IA, especially in how CTAs are organized to make something complex feel immediately graspable.

-Something as "small" as a mislabeled section or buried action isn't just a usability issue, it can mean a delayed note, a missed detail, or a physician staying late to finish documentation that should've happened in the room.
+Something as small as a mislabeled section or a buried action isn't just a usability issue in this context.
+It can mean a delayed note, a missed detail, or a physician staying late to finish documentation that should have happened in the room.
+That weight changed how I approached every labeling and hierarchy decision on this project.